BL2 is a postcode area of Bolton which includes areas such as Harwood, Bradshaw and Tonge Moor.

-Harwood, Bolton is a popular semi rural village in the Metropolitan Borough of Bolton, Greater Manchester.
-Situated in the suburbs of Bolton, it is a great family and social location with superb transport links, shops, sporting facilities, pubs and restaurants.
-Cardwells have been successful letting agents in Harwood since 1982.
+Harwood, Bolton is a popular semi rural village in the metropolitan borough of Bolton, Greater Manchester.
+Situated in the suburbs of Bolton, it’s a great family and social location with superb transport links, shops, sporting facilities, pubs and restaurants.
+Cardwells have been successfully letting properties in Harwood since 1982.

-Harwood is approximately two and a half miles northeast of Bolton town centre and situated within the West Pennine Moors, as such there is beautiful countryside around the residential areas and some beautiful views.
-It is easy to travel to Bury from Harwood and we often find that buyers from a property in Harwood come via either our Bolton or Bury Letting Agents offices.
+Harwood is approximately 2 1/2 miles northeast of Bolton town centre and situated within the West Pennine Moors, as such there is beautiful countryside around the residential areas and some beautiful views.
+It is easy to travel to Bury from Harwood and we often find that buyers for Harwood come via either our Bolton or Bury letting agents offices.

 Local to Harwood there is an eclectic mix of night time venues ranging from the traditional pubs such as House Without a Name, Seven Stars, White Horse and The Crofters.
-Erico’s is a very popular restaurant and Baci has a strong reputation with the staff in our offices.
+Baci is also a very popular restaurant.

-In the village centre of Harwood there is a Morison’s supermarket, village shops and John Francis Menswear which we understand discerning gentleman travel from afar for formal clothing.
-Cardwells are letting agents in Harwood, has been letting property in the Harwood since 1982.
+In the village centre of Harwood there is a Morrisons supermarket and village shops.
+Cardwells Letting Agents Harwood have been letting property in Harwood since 1982.

-Travel and commuting from Harwood is simple and convenient as Bromley Cross railway station is nearby which serves Blackburn, Manchester and Bolton as does Hall Ith Wood train station.
-Whilst via the road network both Bolton and Bury are easily accessible.
+Travel and commuting from Harwood is simple and convenient as Bromley Cross railway station is nearby serving Blackburn, Manchester and Bolton as does Hall i’ th’ Wood train station.
+Via the road network both Bolton and Bury are easily accessible.
 The neighbouring areas to Harwood are Bradshaw and Ainsworth.

-For families and children, there are quality venues nearby such as fidgets play centre, the village hall, and Turton sports centre which offers many activities from swimming to karate to roller skating and everything in between!
-There are local football teams in Bromley Cross, Turton and Harwood and Bradshaw has its own Cricket Club.
-Bradshaw Cricket Club has a bar and is an ideal venue for a private function.
+For families and children, there are quality venues nearby such as Fidgets Play Centre, the Village Hall and Turton Sports Centre which offers activities from swimming to karate to roller skating and everything inbetween.
+There are local football teams in Bromley Cross, Turton and Harwood and Bradshaw has its own cricket club.
+Bradshaw Cricket Club has a bar and is ideal for a private function.

-Near to Bradshaw in Bromley Cross is the Last Drop Village, a collection of barns on farmland that in the 1960s was converted into a picturesque hotel, restaurant, bar, event venue and gym with swimming pool, popular for its boutique shops and events throughout the year.
+Near to Bradshaw in Bromley Cross is the Last Drop Village, a collection of barns on farmland converted into a picturesque hotel, restaurant, bar, event venue and gym with swimming pool, popular for its boutique shops and events throughout the year.

-Close to Bradshaw there is a Co-Op supermarket, several shops, beauty salons, hairdressers, barbers, and pet grooming salons and in 2015 it added a Sainsbury’s Local to its already well-provisioned location.
+Close to Bradshaw there is a Co-Op supermarket, several shops, beauty salons, hairdressers, barbers, pet grooming salons and a Sainsburys Local.

 Travel and commuting from Bradshaw is simple and convenient as Bromley Cross railway station is nearby which serves Blackburn, Manchester and Bolton.
-Whilst via the road network the A666 runs through nearby Egerton and is the road that can (eventually) link Blackburn and Manchester, and provides easy access to Darwen and St Peter’s Way to join the motorway network.
-It also has several bus routes into Bolton and the surrounding.
+Whilst via the road network the A666 runs through nearby Egerton and is the road which links Blackburn and Manchester and provides easy access to Darwen and St Peter’s Way to join the motorway network.
+It also has several bus routes into Bolton and the surrounding areas.

-Bradshaw (BL2) is a popular village in the South Turton part of the Metropolitan Borough of Bolton, Greater Manchester, England.
-A great family and social location it boasts good transport links, shops, sporting facilities, pubs and restaurants.
+Bradshaw (BL2) is a popular village in the South Turton part of the metropolitan borough of Bolton, Greater Manchester.
+A great family and social location, it boasts good transport links, shops, sporting facilities, pubs and restaurants.
 Cardwells have been successful letting agents in Bradshaw since 1982.

-The village of Ainsworth is a fantastic residential location situated between Bury (approx 2.5 miles) and Bolton (approx 3 miles) and approximately 9 miles North-North-West of Manchester City, using the Bolton postcode of BL2 and falling under Bury Metropolitan Borough.
+The village of Ainsworth is a fantastic residential location situated between Bury (approx 2.5 miles) and Bolton (approx 3 miles) and approximately 9 miles north north west of Manchester city centre, using the Bolton postcode of BL2 and falling under Bury metropolitan borough.

-The village is centred around a green and playground, on Bury Old Road, providing outdoor entertainment for families.
-Adjacent to the green is The Duke William public house, a popular meeting point for locals, and Ainsworth Parish church is a beautiful traditional place of worship located just across the road, with the associated Village Hall providing a centre to the community for events and meetings.
+The village is centred around a green and playground on Bury Old Road, providing outdoor entertainment for families.
+Adjacent to the green is The Duke William public house and Ainsworth Parish Church is a beautiful traditional place of worship located just across the road with the associated Village Hall providing a centre to the community for events and meetings.
 The Old White Horse pub on Church Street is also a reputable establishment – many of our past and present clients have been regulars here!

 Bradley Fold, Bolton

 Small but perfectly formed Bradley Fold sits neatly between Bury and Bolton (just 3 miles from each).
-Though it forms part of the Metropolitan Borough of Bury it has Bolton phone numbers and Bolton postal addresses.
-Cardwells have been proudly letting properties in Bradley Fold for over 30 years.
+Though it forms part of the Metropolitan Borough of Bury it has the Bolton phone dialling code and Bolton postal addresses.
+Cardwells have been proudly letting properties in Bradley Fold since 1982.

 A venue very close to our hearts at Cardwells Letting Agents Bolton is Dobbies Sports and Social Club.
 As well as being an excellent venue for social events Dobbies have several football teams all of which are sponsored by ourselves.

-Dobbies Sports and Social Club, on Bradley Fold Rd BL2 6RL tel 01204 385339 is a fantastic attraction.
-Cardwells Letting Agents Bolton know this as we have the pleasure of sponsoring all their football teams which range from very young to very young at heart with plenty in between, eight teams at last count.
-That is only a small part of this very successful club which has a fantastic bowling green, ladies rounder’s, snooker and all sorts of other things going on even regular car boot sales.
-It is a members club with excellent facilities, a huge concert room and regular shows, cabaret and discos with families at the centre of events.
-We think you will love it too.
+Dobbies Sports and Social Club is a fantastic attraction.
+Cardwells Letting Agents Bolton know this as we have the pleasure of sponsoring all their football teams.
+The club has a fantastic bowling green, ladies rounders, snooker and regular car boot sales.
+It’s a members club with excellent facilities, a huge concert room and regular shows, cabaret and discos with families at the centre of events.

-Breightmet Golf Club is actually in Ainsworth, off Bury Old Rd.
-BL2 5PA 01204 527381 this is a lovely course and has a vibrant and friendly atmosphere.
+Breightmet Golf Club is actually in Ainsworth, off Bury Old Road.
+This is a lovely course and has a vibrant and friendly atmosphere.
 The course of 6400 yds is quite challenging and rewards risks with a big result or total disaster, you choose.

 Firwood Fold, Bolton

 Firwood Fold is a small but historically significant Hamlet in Bolton near Tonge Moor.
 The homes here date back as far as the 15th Century with number 5 Firwood Fold thought to be one of the oldest inhabited homes in the country.
-Cardwells Letting Agents Bolton have had the distinction of letting several of these properties over the last 30 years.
+Cardwells Letting Agents Bolton have had the distinction of letting several of these properties since 1982.

 Consisting of cottages and a converted schoolhouse, 10 Firwood Fold most famously is where Samuel Crompton was born on 3rd December 1753.
 Samuel Crompton was the inventor of one of the industrial revolution most significant machines, the Spinning Mule.

-Close to Tonge Moor Rd and Crompton Way, this small hamlet is just a mile from the centre, with frequent buses in and out of Bolton and a train station at Hall i’th Wood.
+Close to Tonge Moor Road and Crompton Way, this small hamlet is just a mile from the centre, with frequent buses in and out of Bolton and a train station at Hall i’ th’ Wood.

 The Haulgh, Bolton

-Supposedly ¾ mile north of Bolton but quite honestly it virtually enters Bolton town centre is just on the other side of St Peters Way (dual carriageway).
-When leaving Bolton going towards Bury.
-Very convenient and in its time a very highly regarded residential area with some beautiful examples of Victorian and Georgian built houses.
-Cardwells have some currently available for sale/rent.
-Then in the 1930s more property was built and again in recent times new, small estates have sprung up.
+A very convenient area for Bolton town centre and in its time a very highly regarded residential area with some beautiful examples of Victorian and Georgian built houses.
+In the 1930s more property was built and again in recent times, new estates have sprung up.
 All in all the housing is a mix ranging from small terraced houses upwards.

 Fred Dibnah lived on Radcliffe Road at the Haulgh and had an unusual property built in an ecclesiastical style.
 It certainly was unusual because he built in a mine shaft in his back garden!
-Now known as the Fred Dibnah Heritage centre it is open to the public as a museum and well worth a visit (check opening hours) see Bolton Museums.
+Now known as the Fred Dibnah Heritage centre it is open to the public as a museum and well worth a visit.

-The Haulgh is naturally surrounded by neighbouring areas i.e. Tonge Park, Darcy Lever, Breightmet and Burden (separated by St Peters Way) and bordering onto Leverhulme Park which incidentally has a superb athletics and field event centre, five aside and full-size football pitches, plus a community centre on Long Lane.
+The Haulgh is naturally surrounded by neighbouring areas ie. Tonge Park, Darcy Lever, Breightmet and Burnden (separated by St Peters Way) and bordering onto Leverhulme Park which incidentally has a superb athletics and field event centre, five a side and full size football pitches, plus a community centre on Long Lane.